 Constrained Facilities - A roadway is classified as a constrained facility when, for physical, environmental or political reasons, the facility cannot be expanded by at least two through-lanes.
 A constrained facility in the Jacksonville Urbanized Area will be allowed to operate at levels that do not exceed a ten percent (10%) increase in the facility's peak hour or average daily two-way traffic volumes, or a ten percent (10%) reduction in the facility's peak hour or daily operating speed.
 A constrained facility in the Jacksonville Transition Area will be allowed to operate at levels that do not exceed a five percent (5%) increase in the facility's peak hour or average annual daily two-way traffic volumes or a five percent (5%) reduction in the facility's peak hour or daily operating speed.
-The initial classification of facilities as constrained is to be based on same-year field counts and shall be concurrent with the adoption of the 20302010 Comprehensive Plan.
+The initial classification of facilities as constrained is to be based on same-year field counts and shall be concurrent with the adoption of the 2030 Comprehensive Plan.
 Table T-6 in Part II, Background Report, lists the FDOT maintained constrained facilities in the City of Jacksonville.
-Traffic count data is to be reviewed and the identification of constrained facilities revised at a minimum at the start of each Jacksonville Urban Area Transportation Study (JUATS) update.